reptile18/feature-flags/README.md

 Test making a change and then clicking Cancel.
 The values should be reset from the server.

 Test adding a new flag by typing in the input box and clicking Ok.
 A new row should be added with blank checkboxes.
+Set some values and click Save.
+Or click Cancel to remove.

 Test expanding and collapsing the table by clicking +/- at the top right of the component.